Q: Which is the correct usage, “suffice to say” or “suffice it to say”?

 The dictionary seems to be a bit behind the times here.
 Although “suffice it to say” and “it suffices to say” are far more common today, the “it”-less version is very much with us.

 Here’s the Google scorecard: “suffice it to say,” 24 million hits; “it suffices to say,” 1.2 million hits; “suffice to say,” 349,000 hits.

 In modern times, according to the OED, the “it” version of the expression is “chiefly in the subjunctive.”

 Why the subjunctive?

 Well, it’s not unusual for a rather archaic-sounding subjunctive (like “suffice it …”) to survive in a common expression rather than the straightforward indicative version (“it suffices …”).

-For example, we use the subjunctive in such common sayings as “God be with you,” “far be it from me,” “heaven help us,” “God forbid,” “Long live the Queen,” “the powers that be,” “so be it,” and “come what may.”
+For example, we use the subjunctive in such common sayings as “God be with you,” “far be it from me,” “heaven help us,” “God forbid,” “Long live the Queen,” “so be it,” and “come what may.”

 If you’d like to read more, we’ve written a blog item about the survival of older vestiges of the subjunctive in constructions like those.

 Check out our books about the English language